 When we think more of our rivalry and rights than we do of Jesus Christ, contentions always ensue.

 Strife is a state of mind that brings a negative attitude of anger into actuality.
-Malignity produces debate, conflict and variance.
+Malignity produces debate, conflict, and variance.
 Some people have no tolerance for anyone else’s position–their attitude is saying, “I don’t care what you think.
 I have my opinion.”
-Usually, highly opinionated people are insecure of their own positions.
-They are unsure of their own beliefs so they set their position by reacting against others.
+Usually, highly opinionated people are insecure about their own positions.
+They are unsure of their own beliefs, so they set their position by reacting against others.